pydicom/pynetdicom/docs/examples/mpps.rst

 * *Modality Performed Procedure Step Retrieve SOP Class*, used with N-GET to retrieve the SOP Instance's attribute values
 * *Modality Performed Procedure Step Notification SOP Class*, used with N-EVENT-REPORT to notify a peer of the status of a procedure.
+See the :doc:`MPPS Notification examples <mpps_er>` for more information.

 MPPS is usually used in combination with the Modality Worklist Service Class to provide the modality a mechanism for notifying the RIS (or PACS) that